loscrossos/crossos_pynst/README.md

 * **Control** even if they tell you the installer installs lots of things you might not want or from strange sources you can not see or change.
 * **Dependency** you are very dependent on the author to update with new libraries or projects and can not do that yourself in an easy way.
 * **Portability** the instructions only work on linux...
-* **Fragility** if something in your installation breaks there is no way to repair it
+* **Robustness** if something in your installation breaks there is no way to repair it
 * **Flexibility** and hey i already installed Comfy with sweat and tears last year.. why cant you just repair my current installation??
 * **Customization** yea that installer installs abc.. but you also want to have defghijklm! but have to do it manually afterwards... manually... what is this.... the middle ages?? i like my cofee like i like my installers: customizable and open source!